-- Fishing rod appropriate to the type of fishing. - Fishing tackle (and tackle box) appropriate for the size and skill level of the participants and the type of fish to be caught. - If girls are wading in water more than knee-deep or fishing from a boat, ensure that each girl and adult wears a U.S. Coast Guard approved life jacket (Type III). - Tools for removing hooks and cutting lines. - Layered, non-cotton clothing that is easily changeable depending on temperatures (waterproof jacket recommended). - Boat shoes, closed toe and non-slip hiking/sport sandals with heel strap, water socks, or shoes (no flip-flops). - Cooler and ice for keeping fish cool and avoiding spoilage (if intended for consumption). - If fishing from a boat, at least one graspable and throwable Coast Guard approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water. - Fishing net.
+- Fishing rod appropriate to the type of fishing - Fishing tackle (and tackle box) appropriate for the size and skill level of the participants and the type of fish to be caught - If wading in water more than knee-deep or fishing from a boat, ensure that each Girl Scout and adult wears a U.S. Coast Guard-approved life jacket (Type III). - Tools for removing hooks and cutting lines - Layered, non-cotton clothing that is easily changeable depending on temperatures (waterproof jacket recommended) - Boat shoes, closed-toe and non-slip hiking/sport sandals with heel strap, water socks, or shoes (no flipflops) - Cooler and ice for keeping fish cool and avoiding spoilage (if intended for consumption) - If fishing from a boat, at least one graspable and throwable Coast Guard-approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water - Fishing net